 In 2023, with sponsorship from the EPWG and Educare National Coordinating Office (NCO), a Steering Committee-comprised of Network parent leaders and staff with extensive experience supporting family leadership efforts-was formed to lead the process of strategy development for Educare Network Family Leadership efforts.
-The Steering Committee (SC) developed the recommendations contained in this report by building on existing effective family leadership efforts, including use of Network data, a Network family engagement theory of change.
+The Steering Committee (SC) developed the recommendations contained in this report by building on existing effective family leadership efforts, including use of Network data, a Network family engagement logic model, and our Network family engagement theory of change.